The Bawdies: This is the Best, Section #11, Blast Off! 2018 - 2021

-Freaks in the Garage, Popcorn 2022 - Present
+Freaks in the Garage, Popcorn 2022 - 2024

 Blast Off! was quickly followed by the EP Freaks in the Garage, which was released in April 2022.
 The EP included three original tracks as well as a cover of Mickey Hawks' ‘Bip Bop Boom’ and saw the band digging deeper into their garage punk roots.
 Notably, the EP saw the band eschew the use of click tracks as they felt that it undermined the underlying precepts of garage punk.
 The band continued this stance on their subsequent release.
 In October the band released the double A-side single ‘Get Out Of My Way' / 'Lies’ which continued in the garage punk vein of Freaks in the Garage.
 The release was followed by the Birth of the Rebels tour.
 The four-date sojourn, held in November, celebrated Marcy and Taxman's respective birthdays, and featured setlists devised by the two.

 With coronavirus restrictions lifting, 2023 was a particularly busy year for The Bawdies and notably, aside from the three-date Happy New Year Acoustic Session 2023 saw them touring exclusively with other bands.
 In April, the Let's Be Friends!
 Tour saw the band invite five bands they admired (Chai, Tendouji, キュウソネコカミ (Kyuso Nekokami), 夜の本気ダンス (Your No Honki Dansu) and ドミコ(Domico), to play co-headlining shows.
 This was followed by a co-headlining tour in June/July that year alongside Okamoto's.
 The tour was accompanied by the singles ‘Gimme Gimme’ from The Bawdies, which featured Okamoto Sho on guest vocals and ‘Rock n’ Roll Star’ from Okamoto's, which featured Roy on guest vocals.
 The Bawdies rounded out their touring year with another tour alongside Jaru Jaru in September.